 More literally, “This is my blood of the covenant.”
-It’s phrased in a way that would remind Matthew’s readers of what Moses said after he splashed blood on an altar: “This blood confirms the covenant the LORD has made with you” (Exodus 24:8 NLT).
+It’s phrased in a way that would remind Matthew’s readers of what Moses said after he splashed blood on an altar: “This blood confirms the covenant the LORD has made with you” (Exodus 24:8 New Living Translation).
 The agreement God made with the Jewish people was essentially that if they obey his laws, he would protect them and bless them with peace and prosperity.
 But the Bible says the Jewish nation repeatedly failed to live up to its part of the agreement.
 They broke the agreement.
 In 586 BC, Babylonian invaders from what is now Iraq erased the Jewish nation from the world map, destroying the cities along with Jerusalem and the Temple, and exiling many of the survivors.
 It took decades before remnants of the Jewish nation were able to return and start rebuilding their country.

 The Mount of Olives was just a few minutes away.
 It’s a ridge of hills parallel to the ridge on which Jerusalem was built.
 The narrow Kidron Valley separates the two ridges.